Preferred project: A federal-state-local partnership

 This project continues a Clean, Safe Creeks project in partnership with the U.S. Army Corps of Engineers (USACE) and the state to plan, design, and construct improvements along 13.9 miles of channel.
 The project extends from Buena Vista Avenue to Wright Avenue, including West Little Llagas Creek in downtown Morgan Hill.
 The federally authorized preferred project protects the urban area of Morgan Hill from a 1% (or 100-year) flood, and reduces the frequency of flooding in surrounding areas.
 Construction includes channel modifications and replacement of road crossings.
 The District continues to work with Congress to aggressively pursue federal funds to bring this project to full fruition.
 In 2012, project limits were extended 2,700 feet upstream to Llagas Road to address public concerns.

-Construction of Phase 1 (Reaches 4 and 7a, portion of Reach 5 and Lake Silveira) is anticipated to occur this summer.
+Construction of Phase 1 (Reaches 4 and 7a, portion of Reach 5 and Lake Silveira) is anticipated to occur by spring 2019.
 The final resource agency permit from the U.S. Army Corps of Engineers is pending followed by Santa Clara Valley Water District Board of Directors approval of the final plans and authorization to advertise the project for construction bids.
 Work for this phase consists of channel widening and deepening, instream improvements for wildlife and habitat, and revegetation.

 The Project will be constructed in two phases with each phase having specific sections (referred to as reaches on the map) where the proposed improvements will occur.
 The project will provide 100-year level of flood protection to urban areas of Morgan Hill in Reaches 7 and 8, 10-year for Reach 14, and no induced flooding due to creek modifications on Reaches 4, 5, and 6.
 For a 100-year level of flood protection, this means Llagas Creek should be able to withstand flooding in the event of a large and rare storm event which has a one-in-100 (1 percent) chance of occurring in any given year.

 Phase 2 (all remaining reaches) will require purchasing approximately 105 parcels (76 permanent/29 temporary) from private or public agency owners.
-Approximately 65 of these permanent acquisitions have been acquired to date with the remaining parcels, including temporary construction rights to be acquired by December 2018.
-Phase 2 work consists of additional channel widening and deepening, instream improvements for wildlife habitat, and construction of a tunnel to carry high water flows and local runoff through the existing creek that winds through downtown Morgan Hill in Reach 8.
+Approximately 70 of these permanent acquisitions have been acquired to date with the remaining parcels, including temporary construction rights to be acquired by April 2019.
+Phase 2 work consists of additional channel widening and deepening, instream improvements for wildlife habitat, and construction of a tunnel to carry high water flows and local runoff through the existing creek that winds through downtown Morgan Hill within Reach 8.

 Pursuant to the California Environmental Quality Act, the Water District, as the lead agency for the Project, has prepared a Final Environmental Impact Report (FEIR) to evaluate environmental impacts of the proposed Project